tiny-dancer/engineering/README.md

   - Very likely originally planned subsequent features could look different after initial releases
   - If working on items in parallel, alot of the work on these originally planned features may be "lost" work as the feedback doesn't come until they've already been developed and released.

-Ensuring delivery of a higher priority items
+Ensuring delivery of higher priority items

 - Preferable when nearing the end of a planning period to have already delivered all priority items vs about to release all priority items
 - Less risk when delivered incrementally and seperate